pointnetwork/pointnetwork/README.md

 1. CD into the [./example/store.z/src/](./example/store.z/src/) directory.
 1. Run `npm i` to install the sites dependencies
-1. Run `npm run watch` to have *parcel* watch the site and build it on any detected changes
+1. Run `npm run watch` (or `npm run watch:docker` if you are running the Node using Docker) to have *parcel* watch the site and build it on any detected changes
 1. Run `./scripts/deploy-sites.sh store --contracts` (from the node root folder) to deploy the sites `views` directory that was built using parcel.

 ### Coding style